GeekGuin/ProjectEulerProblems/README.md

 # ProjectEulerProblems
-Just to upload my Project Euler Solutions!
+Just to upload our Project Euler Solutions!